Admission Application Deadline: January 15

 - Hearing Science

-- These two classes are sometimes offered in one course, but both topics have to be covered in the coursework to be considered complete.
+- These two classes are sometimes offered in one course, but both topics must be covered in the coursework to be considered complete.

 - Transcription Phonetics